bolshakov/stoplight/README.md

 # => "green"
 ```

-If everything goes well, you shouldn't even be able to tell that
+If everything goes well, you shouldn't even be able to tell that you're using a
-you're using a stoplight.
-That's not very interesting though.
-Let's
+stoplight.
+That's not very interesting though, so let's create a failing
-create a failing stoplight:
+stoplight:

 ``` rb
 light = Stoplight('example-2') { 1 / 0 }
 # => #<Stoplight::Light:...>
 ```

 Now when you run it, the error will be recorded and passed through.
+After
-After running it a few times, the stoplight will stop trying and
+running it a few times, the stoplight will stop trying and fail fast.
+This is
-fail fast.
-This is the red state.
-(The red state corresponds to the
+the red state.
+(The red state corresponds to the open state for circuit
-open state for circuit breakers.)
+  breakers.)

 ``` rb
 light.run